 Due to COVID-19 many industries are urgently seeking staff.
 If you feel that you are able to take on work at this time, please take a look at this article from Metro which details which supermarkets are looking for staff.

-For more information do visit our website.
+For more information and to sign up take a look at our website.

 It’s important now to try to keep to your routine, stay connected with others, and challenge yourself to do something new or pick up a hobby you enjoyed before.